Grigori Rasputin – mystic man

 A. Tolstoy wrote the play Conspiracy of the Empress, which shows the murder of Rasputin in details.

-In 1967 the cult horror movie Rasputin – Mad Monk with the famous actor Christopher Lee as Rasputin was released.
+Later, in 1967, the cult horror movie Rasputin – Mad Monk with the famous actor Christopher Lee as Rasputin was released.

-In the 60s such films as Rasputin’s Night (1960, in the role of Rasputin – Edmund Pardo), Rasputin (1966, Herbert Stass in the title role), I killed Rasputin (1967), where the role of Rasputin was played by Gert Fröbe, known for his role as Goldfinger, the villain of the eponymous James Bond film, were produced.
+In the 60s such films as Rasputin’s Night (1960, in the role of Rasputin – Edmund Pardo), Rasputin (1966, Herbert Stass in the title role), I killed Rasputin (1967), where the title role was played by Gert Fröbe, known for his role as Goldfinger, the villain of the eponymous James Bond film, were produced.

-In the 70s Rasputin appeared in the following films: Why Russian revolutionized (1970, Rasputin – Wes Carter), Nicholas And Alexandra (1971, Rasputin – Tom Baker), the television series The Fall Of Eagles (1974, Rasputin – Michael Aldridge).
+Moreover, in the 70s Rasputin appeared in the following films: Why Russian revolutionized (1970, Rasputin – Wes Carter), Nicholas And Alexandra (1971, Rasputin – Tom Baker), the television series The Fall Of Eagles (1974, Rasputin – Michael Aldridge).

 In 1981, Elem Klimov produced the most famous Russian film about Rasputin – Agony, where Alexei Petrenko played the main role.